 In addition, while we are currently listed on the TSXV and Nasdaq exchanges, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act and the related rules and regulations implemented by the SEC, the applicable Canadian securities regulators, or Nasdaq, will increase legal and financial compliance costs and will make some compliance activities more time consuming.
 We are currently evaluating these rules, and cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.
 We intend to invest resources to comply with evolving laws, regulations and standards, and this investment will result in increased general and administrative expenses and may divert management's time and attention from our other business activities.
 If our efforts to comply with new laws, regulations and standards differ from the activities intended by regulatory or governing bodies due to ambiguities related to practice, regulatory authorities may initiate legal proceedings against us and our business may be harmed.
 In connection with the US Offering, we increased our directors' and officers' insurance coverage which will increase our insurance cost.
 In the future, it may be more expensive or more difficult for us to obtain director and officer liability insurance, and we may be required to accept reduced coverage or incur substantially higher costs to obtain coverage.
-These factors could also make it more difficult for us to attract and retain qualified members of our Board, particularly to serve on our Audit Committee and Compensation Committee, and qualified executive officers.
+These factors could also make it more difficult for us to attract and retain qualified executive officers.